SBI PO PT Mock Test 1

 Arrogant managers can over evaluate their current performance and competitive position, listen poorly, and learn slowly.
 Inwardly focussed employees can smother those who want to respond to shifting conditions.
 And the lack of leadership leaves no force inside these organisations to break out of the morass.

-Which of the following is similar in meaning to the underlined word ‘nurtured’ as used in the passage?
+Which of the following is similar in meaning to the word 'nurtured' as used in the passage?

-77. Question 77 of 100
+77 / 100

 Directions (for 10 questions): Read the following passage carefully and answer the questions given below it.